nyorain/swa/docs/notes.md

   that at least prints the exception to the log?
 - display dispatch currently not re-entrant at all not sure if ALooper is though...
-- implement eglGetDisplay version of egl.c since android doesn't support the platform base extension.
+- add support for mouse events (and capability)

 general